October 31, 2018 | Authored by: Vindicia Team Blogs

 That's the risk passive churn represents to publishers — and it's a big one, accounting for around one-third of all churn.
-Passive churn occurs when a payment fails, card information is inaccurate, or some other payment or banking hindrance leads to non-payment; the result of which is the publisher disconnects the consumer.
+Passive churn occurs when a payment fails, the card information is inaccurate, or some other payment or banking hindrance leads to non-payment; the result of which is the publisher disconnects the consumer.

 Identifying and managing passive churn can be a complex and resource-heavy task, and many businesses do little more than run a few retry cycles.
-The effort and resources required to manually retrieve failed payments is such that businesses with smaller operations or ticket value are likely to let the passive churners go.
+The effort and resources required to manually retrieve failed payments are such that businesses with smaller operations or ticket value are likely to let the passive churners go.

-Vindicia Select can help
+Vindicia Retain can help

 Although passive churn represents a complex problem, publishers can more effectively tackle it when they have access to automated tools designed to expand their capacity to identify and manage payment failures and involuntary cancelations.